autarchprinceps/Multiagent-Warehouse/README.md

 * Refactor Hashmaps which use Pair<String, Integer or Boolean).
 References to keys break.
 Need to search for getFirst and getSecond to find correct key again.

 ### Bastian Mager
+* Debug ShelfAgent
-* Debug ShelfAgent & RobotAgent
+* Debug RobotAgent
-* Add more details here
+* Model that a Shelf has more than one item
+* Model that the Shelfs inventory decreases (?)
+* Link Robots with that simulation software (?)
 ## Running

 The project uses Java 8 update 25!